-If you’re running a one-person business, you’ll probably find yourself a bit stuck from time to time — yearning for change and growth, but not quite sure what to do about it.
+If you’re running a one-person business, you’ll probably find yourself a bit stuck from time to time — yearning for change and growth, but not exactly sure what to do about it…

-One way to “shake things up” is to reach out to others for support, to process and seek advice until you get clear about your next right move.
-You might hire a coach or creative professionals; organize a group of colleagues to mastermind with; or participate in online communities to ask for feedback.
+One way to shake things up is to reach out to others for support, to process, and to seek advice until you get clear about your next right move.
+You might hire a coach or a creative professional; organize a group of colleagues to mastermind with; or participate in online communities to get feedback.

 All of these things are great.
-Do them.
-Every business owner should.
+Do them; every small business owner should.
 It’s smart to get a fresh perspectives on how to solve business problems.

-But: when we come to these situations with an underlying fear or insecurity (as is often the case) and look to the outside world to make us feel better, we run the risk of taking advice that doesn’t serve us.
+But, when we come to these situations with an underlying fear or insecurity (as is often the case) and look to the outside world to make us feel better (and give us the answers?), we run the risk of taking advice that doesn’t serve us.

 Taking outsiders’ perspectives into consideration is great, so long as you remain the “CEO OF YOU”